julelang/manual/src/dynamic-types/type-enums.md

 }
 ```

 There must always be at least one field.
 Each field must be an explicit type declaration.
-For type safety, any of the fields are not allowed to point to type `any`.
+For type safety, none of the fields are allowed to point to type `any`.

 They can be used in match-type expressions.
 But they can only map to the types they support.
 Likewise, cast expressions can only be cast with the types they support.